LukeShortCloud/rootpages/src/virtualization/openstack.rst

 **Queens (Automatic)**

 -  When using Queens without config-download, the deployment will pause on the creation of the Overcloud nodes.
 The Heat agent on the Overcloud nodes need to be registered for the deployment to continue.
 For new deployments only (not scaling), automatic detection of the Heat agents can be used.
+Use the Overcloud node roles defined in the "roles_data.yaml" configuration file.

    ::